-Several months ago, I attended an art fair that showcased homemade goods including dinnerware, artworks, jewelry and more.
+Several months ago, I attended an art fair that showcased homemade goods including dinnerware, artworks, jewelry, and more.
 I personally love shopping at these kinds of events where the goods are as unique as the creators.
 Tempted to buy a crate full of goodies, I instead went home with one artwork and two jars of jam.
-You probably weren’t expecting me to say jam, huh?
-What initially caught my attention were the flavor combinations, but once I got a tasting, I was sold.
+You probably weren't expecting me to say jam, huh?
+What initially caught my attention were the flavor combinations.
+I immediately fell in love with them.
 Since then, I have been looking for another jam vendor but have been unsuccessful.
-I’ve been spoiled by the previous jams that the regular strawberry or grape just won’t do.
 Alas, the only solution is to make my own.
 No regrets here though because this pear hibiscus jam is absolutely delicious!
 Spread it on toast, have it with your cheese board, or heck just eat a spoonful of it.
-It’s that good.
+It's that good.

 **Helpful tips and common mistakes

 Time to make pear hibiscus jam!
 Hibiscus flowers are most commonly used as a tea; it's even said that the tea is a great way to prevent colds during the winter months.
 Just don't test me on that since I haven't tried it myself!